gmngmstr/CSEW/README.md

 # CSEW (WIP)
 ## Cyberpatriot Scoring Engine: Windows

 CSEW is a scoring engine written in bash for scoring Windows CyberPatriot images.
-It is configured by adding scoring options into the `save_data.json` and moving everything to where it needs to be and setting up the scoring engine for auto running.
+It is configured by adding scoring options into the `save_data.db` and moving everything to where it needs to be and setting up the scoring engine for auto running.
 It now includes a web page Score Report.
 It works (to varying degrees) with Windows 7, 8.1, 10.

 ## Features
 CSEW is still a baby and it's rough around the edges, but so far it can score the following events: